aaron-baugher/usenet3/README.md

 version of Usenet?

 I'll put further details into an ideas document or three.
+Calling it "usenet3" for now, since there was a Usenet 2 (or Usenet II) that never went anywhere.